NastasiaSaby/php7-way/exercises/divide-it/problem/problem.md

-Write a program that divides a number by another and prints the result.
+Write a program that divides a number by another and prints the result as an integer.
-The divident is the first command-line argument and the divisor the second.
+The dividend is the first command-line argument and the divisor the second.

 You must use the `intdiv` function.